-The Governance and Nominating Committee, which is 100% comprised of independent directors, is responsible for identifying and recommending proposed nominees for the Board and considers the competencies needed for the Board, as well as other factors, including the individual's competencies and expertise and contractual obligations of the Company.
+The Governance and Nominating Committee, which is comprised of 100% independent directors, is responsible for identifying and recommending proposed nominees for the Board and considers the competencies needed for the Board, as well as other factors, including the individual's competencies and expertise and contractual obligations of the Company.
 The Governance and Nominating Committee and the Board use a skills matrix to assist in identifying any potential gaps in the skills and competencies considered to be the most significant for the Company.

 The Governance and Nominating Committee is responsible for annually assessing the effectiveness of the Board as a whole, its committees and individual directors.
 The current practice is for the Board to make ongoing, informal assessments of the performance of the Board, its committees and individual directors, including with respect to their effectiveness and contribution.
-The Governance and Nominating Committee held one formal meeting and meets informally from time-to-time to fulfill its mandate.